 Now, new research shows that the myoepithelial layer is not just a passive “fortress” that may or may not be invaded by cancer cells.
 The myoepithelium actively tries to reach out and snatch the cancer cells that are trying to escape to the rest of the body.

 The new study was led by Andrew Ewald, who is a professor of cell biology at the Johns Hopkins University School of Medicine in Baltimore, MD, and the findings were published in the Journal of Cell Biology.

 Prof. Ewald explains the role of the myoepithelium, saying, “If you think about metastasis as a long race, breaking through this layer is the exit from the starting gate.”

 To study the role of this “starting gate,” Prof. Ewald and his colleagues used a mouse model of breast cancer.
-They collected cells from the rodents’ breast ducts and used them to produce the so-called Twist1 protein, which previous studies have associated with cancer metastasis.
+They collected cells from the rodents’ breast ducts and used them to produce the so-called Twist1 protein, which

 As they were examining the behavior of Twist1 cells under the microscope, the scientists saw that the myoepithelium grabbed these invasive cells and pulled them back into the milk duct.